Les Tuche 3

 Les Tuche 3, also known as The Magic Tuche, is a 2018 French comedy film co-written by Olivier Baroux, Nessim Chikhaoui, Julien Hervé, Philippe Mechelen and Jean-Paul Rouve and directed by Olivier Baroux.
 It is a sequel of Les Tuche and Les Tuche 2: Le Rêve américain.
 It was released in January 2018 and was a commercial success.
+It received two sequels, Les Tuche 4 (2021) and God Save the Tuche (2025).

+In the film, a villager pleads with the President of France to end his village's isolation.
+When his request is ignored, the villager runs as a candidate in the presidential election.
+When he becomes the new president, the man finds that the task of governing France is difficult.